JamesTurnerGit/CV/README.md

 # James Turner
 [skills/technologies](#skills) | [Experience](#experience) | [Projects](#projects) | [Interests](#interests)

-A full-stack multi-language developer with two years of experience.
-Problem-solving is my natural state and works well in agile teams. never happier than when presented with a fresh challenge to tackle and something new to learn.
-Always looking for new challenges and ways to improve.
+A full-stack multi-language developer with two years of experience. at home when problem-solving and working in agile teams.
+Welcomes fresh challenges and learning new skills.
+Always looking for ways to improve.

 ## <a name="skills">Skills and Technologies</a>
 <pre>